-Currently, six states (California, Colorado, Hawaii, Oregon, Vermont, and Washington) and Washington, D.C. allow terminally ill residents to make their own determination at the end of their lives about how much suffering to endure and when to hasten a peaceful death.
-Those states honor, until the very end of life, the self-determination that is so valued in America's culture and Constitution.
+Currently, eight states (California, Colorado, Hawaii, Maine, New Jersey, Oregon, Vermont, and Washington) and Washington, D.C. allow terminally ill residents to make their own determination at the end of their lives about how much suffering to endure and when to hasten a peaceful death.1 Those states honor, until the very end of life, the self-determination that is so valued in America's culture and Constitution.

 We encourage the legislature to tackle this issue, as other states have.
-However, it important that there are safeguards in place.
-We recognize the importance of ensuring that each person's decision about end of life care is made voluntarily, not based on misinformation, pressure from others, or discriminatory misconceptions about people with disabilities.
+However, it is important that there are safeguards in place.
+We recognize the importance of ensuring that each person's decision about end-of-life care is made voluntarily, not based on misinformation, pressure from others, or discriminatory misconceptions about people with disabilities.
 We support the rights of people living with disabilities, including their right to live full lives and to make their own decisions about their bodies and lives.
 It is critical that the legislature consult with disability rights groups to make sure the bill allows people their individual right to determine when to end their life but also closes any loopholes that could hurt vulnerable populations.

-Though the bill allows a physician to refer a patient for counseling in certain circumstances, we recommend that the committee consider adding a provision requiring a mental health evaluation.
-The decision to end one's life is a very serious decision, and a mental health evaluation is one safeguard to ensure that a person has the capacity to make rational decisions about their end of life plans.
+Though the bill allows a physician to refer a patient for counseling in certain circumstances, we recommend that the Committee consider adding a provision requiring a mental health evaluation.
+The decision to end one's life is a very serious decision, and a mental health evaluation is one safeguard to ensure that a person has the capacity to make rational decisions about their end-of-life plans.

 This bill does include some needed safeguards to help to ensure that the decision to seek aid in dying will be voluntary and permitted only for patients who are capable of consent and terminally ill, with a prognosis of no more than six months of life remaining.
-Patients must make two written requests, with a 15-day waiting period between them, for a prescription for aid in dying.
+Patients must make two oral requests and one written request, with a 15-day waiting period between the oral requests, for a prescription for aid in dying.
 Witnesses are required for those requests, and doctors must keep detailed records of the entire process.
 The bill mandates a second doctor's opinion and multiple opportunities to withdraw the request.